 A wide variety of activity areas have been provided to occupy the children gainfully and encourage positive learning, play and behaviour.
-The children have been, and continue to be, involved in designing the grounds.
-Some areas which have been introduced include; talking benches and a creative zone.
+The children have been, and continue to be, involved in

+Monkfield Park Primary School - 7 -Policy for Positive Behaviour designing the grounds.
+Some areas which have been introduced include; buddy benches on the playgrounds and shaded dens on the school field.